sailfishos-patches/patchmanager/README.md

 - silica
 - others

-Some of these entries allow specific actions to be triggered, such as relaunching the homescreen or prestarted services.
+Some of these entries allow specific actions to be triggered, such as relaunching the homescreen or the preloaded services.

 #### Maintainers

-A maintainer can be registered inside the JSON metadata file to claim maintainership of the patch.
+A maintainer can be registered inside the JSON metadata file to claim maintainership of a patch.
 Either use your real name, as displayed on Github or Twitter, or use your usual nickname.

 #### Additional files

 Patchmanager starting from version 2.0 can utilize additional files to provide better users experience.
-All files should be placed in the same folder
+All files shall be placed in the same folder.

 - **main.qml** - QML page with some additional info about patch and/or configuration.
-Will be showed when user tap on patch entry inside Patchmanager
+Will be shown when user taps on the patch entry inside Patchmanager.
-- **main.png** or **main.svg** - icon for patch, will be displayed inside list of patches, at right corner after patch name
+- **main.png** or **main.svg** - Icon for the patch, which will be displayed at the list of patches, at right corner after patch name.
-- **translation_\<LANG_CODE\>.qm** - translation files for QML page, allow patch developers to translate texts to various languages
+- **translation_\<LANG_CODE\>.qm** - Translation files for QML page, to allow patch developers to translate texts to various languages.
-- any additional **.qml**, .**js**, **.png** files used by QML page is allowed
+- Any additional **.qml**, .**js**, **.png** files used by QML page are allowed.

 ## Web catalog for patches

-Patchmanager is supporting installing patches from web catalog.
+Patchmanager supports installing patches from its web catalog.
 Patch developers can upload patches to https://coderus.openrepos.net/pm2 to make them visible inside Patchmanager Web Catalog list.
-When uploading patch to web catalog, patch developer should not provide patch.json file with metadata, but he should fill necessary fields on webpage before uploading instead.
+When uploading a patch to web catalog, the patch developer should not provide a *patch.json* file with metadata, but should fill the necessary fields on the webpage before uploading, instead.

 ## Patches distribution at OpenRepos.net

-Some patches can be too complex for Web Catalog.
-In this case developer can package patch to RPM file and upload to https://openrepos.net
+Patches can be too complex for Patchmanager's Web Catalog.
+In this case the developer can package the patch as an RPM and upload it at https://openrepos.net

-In this case patch content should be installed to `/usr/share/patchmanager/patches/<patch-name>/` and patch developer should follow same rules for including additional files.
+For RPM patches, the patch content shall be installed in a directory `/usr/share/patchmanager/patches/<patch-name>/`; additional files (see above) for this patch shall also be placed there.

-Additionaly, when patch developer decide to use RPM packages, he should manually maintain compatibility of patch by using RPM spec file fields.
+Additionaly, when a patch developer decides package a patch as an RPM, the compatibility of patch (to SailfishoS versions, instrastructure it uses etc.) shall be properly defined by RPM spec file dependencies ("Requires:", "Conflits:" etc.).

 Sample RPM patch project: https://github.com/CODeRUS/sailfishos-disable-glass-avatar